skinny85/jilt/Readme.md

 ##### Optional properties

-When using Type-Safe Builders, there are often properties that the client can, but doesn't have to, provide in order to construct a valid instance of the target class - the property could be optional, it could have some default, etc.
+When using Staged Builders, there are often properties that the client can, but doesn't have to, provide in order to construct a valid instance of the target class - the property could be optional, it could have some default, etc.

-When using the `TYPE_SAFE` Builder style, you can mark a field or constructor/static method parameter (depending on where you placed the `@Builder` annotation) optional by annotating it with the `@Opt` annotation.
-All optional Builder properties will be grouped into a single interface (the same containing the `build` method), which means the client can (but doesn't have to) provide them, after all of the required properties have been set.
+When using the `STAGED` Builder style, you can mark a field or constructor/static method parameter (depending on where you placed the `@Builder` annotation) optional by annotating it with the `@Opt` annotation.
+All optional Builder properties will be grouped into a single interface (the same containing the `build` method), which means the client can (but doesn't have to) provide them, after all the required properties have been set.
-If a value for an optional property is not set, Jilt will construct the instance with the 0-value for that property's type (`0` for `int` and other numeric types,`null` for reference types, etc.) as the value of the property.
+If a value for an optional property is not set, Jilt will construct the instance with the zero-value for that property's type (`0` for `int` and other numeric types,`null` for reference types, etc.) as the value of the property.

 For example, a Builder for this class: